Axions and Superfluidity in Weyl Semimetals

 On the constraint $\pa_\m\h + b_\m= 0$, the $\h\lsp \mA_4$ term alone in (\ref{Sanom}) is the form of the effective action of the axial anomaly that can be shown to be responsible for the anomalous Hall conductance, as well as the chiral magnetic and chiral separation effects~\cite{Zyuzin:2012tv, MotSad:2021}.
 Further, if $2\lsp b^\m =(2\lsp b^0, 2\lsp b^i)$ is the difference in the energies and momenta of the two Weyl nodes of a WSM respectively, illustrated in Fig.~\ref{Fig:WeylCones}, then $\h = -x^\m b_\m = t\lsp b^0 -\lsp {\vec x}\cdot \vec{b}$ is the chiral phase obtained by a fixed chiral rotation on the fermions through Fujikawa's method~\cite{Fujikawa:1979ay,Fujikawa:1980eg}, and (\ref{Sanom}), giving the effective action of the axial anomaly for such WSMs in~\cite{Hosur:2013kxa, Zyuzin:2012tv, Goswami:2012db}.

 In the WSM literature, the phase $\th = -2\h$ multiplying the axial anomaly $\mA_4$ in (\ref{Sanom}) is called an `axion.'
 However, in QFT the axion of \cite{Weinberg:1978,Wilczek:1978} is a {\it propagating} pseudoscalar field, not simply a chiral rotation angle, of a fixed $b_\m$ axial potential characterizing Weyl nodes in their equilibrium configuration.
-To obtain a true propagating axion in a WSM the two Weyl nodes of Fig.~\ref{Fig:WeylCones} must be allowed to fluctuate around their equilibrium values, and kinetic terms for $\pa_\m \h$ must be added.
-Such kinetic terms may just be assumed to be present in the EFT argument, as IR relevant terms in the Wilsonian sense \ref{EFTii}, {\it e.g.} \cite{li2010dynamical, Wang:2012bgb, Curtis:2022qis}.
-However the origin of these kinetic terms is not specified in that case and their coefficients must be treated as unknown free parameters that can only be fixed by experiment in such an approach.
+To obtain a true propagating axion in a WSM the two Weyl nodes of Fig.~\ref{Fig:WeylCones} must be allowed to fluctuate around their equilibrium values, and a kinetic term for $\h$ must be added.
+Such a kinetic term may just be assumed to be present in the EFT, as IR relevant terms in the Wilsonian sense \ref{EFTii}, {\it e.g.} \cite{li2010dynamical, Wang:2012bgb, Curtis:2022qis}.
+However the origin of this kinetic term is not specified in that case and its coefficient must be treated as an unknown free parameter that can only be fixed by experiment in such an approach.